 - 6. Whether the traffic characteristics of the proposed development may create a hazard or place an excessive burden on adjacent public roads or pedestrian facilities. - G. Manufactured Home Park Requirements: All manufactured home parks shall be designed and developed in accordance with the following requirements: - 1.
 Minimum site size for a manufactured home park shall be ten (10) acres. - 2.
 A minimum of fifty (50) manufactured home sites shall be provided in the manufactured home park. - 3.
 Each manufactured home park site shall have direct access to a primary, all season, road as defined by the Muskegon County Road Commission. - 4.
-No access to the site shall be located closer than two-hundred (200) feet from the centerline of the intersection of any arterial street.
+No access to the site shall be located closer than two-hundred (200) feet from the centerline of the intersection of any arterial street. - 5.
+Minimum street widths within the manufactured home park shall be in accordance with the following schedule.

 Required Street Width for On-Street Parking

 Parking Direction Minimum Street Width

 No on-street parking one way 14 feet

 two way 20 feet

-Parallel parking on one side of one way 20 feet
+Parallel parking on one side of street one way 20 feet

-street two way 30 feet
+Sirect two way 30 feet

-Parallel parking on both sides of one way 26 feet
+Parallel parking on both sides of street one way 26 feet

-street two way 36 feet
+0.1001 two way 36 feet